 Conflict of Laws

-5.(1) If there is a conflict between this Law and another First Nation law, other than a code or a local revenue law, this Law prevails.
+5.(1) If there is a conflict between this Law and another First Nation law, other than a code, this Law prevails.

 (2) If there is a conflict between this Law and the Act, the Act prevails.